 The use of TV white spaces is conditioned to the protection of the primary DTT broadcasting service against WSD interference.
 This protection is represented by tolerable levels of degradation.
-In this section, not defining a priori a fixed value for the ΔLP means that the resulted margins (considering the received field strength and the protection ratio of the receiver) for allocate power for WSD will be raised, comparing to the method presented at section Annex.2.
+Not defining a priori a fixed value for the ΔLP means that the resulted margins (considering the received field strength and the protection ratio of the receiver) for allocate power for WSD will be raised, comparing to the method presented at section A5.8.
 The consequence of raising the power of WSD (i.e. using such margins) could result in a higher degradation of the location probability.
+The methodology presented in this section provides upper limits to the degradation of location probability.

 WSD interference degrades two distinct aspects of DTT broadcasting service: